 Are your Asthma or COPD Medications being discontinued by the FDA some popular inhalers will not be made any longer - see the list for more details

-Fact Sheets based on the identified priority populations in WV - children, adult women, seniors (>64 yr), and individuals of low socio-economic status (SES).
+Fact Sheets specific one page fact sheets on the identified priority populations in WV - children, adult women, seniors (>64 yr), and individuals of low socio-economic status (SES).
 These groups suffer more from asthma.
-Read more on these topics in the Burden Report.

 Keep Up with the WVAEPP and WVAC